SRussell2026/srussell2026.github.io/README.md

 # Shameka Russell

 Welcome to my GitHub portfolio.
 Here you can find information about my background, experience, and project.

-My name is Shameka Russell, and I am a Senior Finance and Planning Analyst in Emergency Medicine at Washington University in St. Louis.
+My name is Shameka Russell, and I am a member of the finance team in Emergency Medicine at Washington University in St. Louis.
 I have a bachelor’s in Elementary Education from the University of Missouri-St. Louis.
 After spending a few years in the education field, I pivoted to finance and administration.
 I bring more than eight years of experience in budgeting, financial reporting, and process improvement across higher education.
 In my current role, I work extensively with Workday, Adaptive Planning, and Excel to develop and monitor budgets, analyze expenses, and provide guidance with clear, data-driven insights.

 I am also completing a Certificate in Data Analytics at Washington University, where I am building deeper skills in SQL, Tableau, and data visualization.
 My earlier background as a certified elementary and ESOL teacher has given me a strong foundation in communication and stakeholder engagement, which I now apply to translating complex financial and data concepts for non-technical audiences.